MichaelVasseur/electron-ipc-bus/README.md

 # electron-ipc-bus
 A safe Ipc bus for applications built on Electron.
 Dispatching of messages is managed by a broker.
 A broker can be instanciated in a node or in a the master process (not in renderer).
-For performance purpose, it is better to instanciate the broker in an independent process node instance.
+For performance purpose, it is better to instanciate the broker in an independent node process.
-This Ipc bus works in sandbox mode and in affinity case (several webpages hosted in the same renderer process)
+This Ipc bus works in Chromium/Electron sandbox mode and in Chromium affinity case (several webpages hosted in the same renderer process)

 # How to use
 ## Ipc Bus Broker